-Benefits of bigger 700c wheels on kids bikes
+Benefits of bigger 700c/27.5"/29" wheels on kids bikes

 - Practicality: component sharing with parents and siblings - borrowing mums/dads race wheels, tyres, tubes etc - no more odd sized kit, everyone on the same size.
 Easier on holidays too.

-The 700c Design Challenge
+The BIG Wheel Design Challenge

 Designing a complete range of youth-specific bikes means understanding the key differences between kids and adults, such as their relationship of leg length to torso.
 This leads to 4 key areas of frame design that need to be addressed: reach, toe-overlap, stand over and stack height.
-Add to those, the requirement for all frame sizes to use 700c wheels (to benefit from the well proven advantages for smaller riders) and you need careful, considered geometry…
+Add to those, the requirement for all frame sizes to use 700c/27.5"/29" wheels (to benefit from the well proven advantages for smaller riders) and you need careful, considered geometry…

 With shorter torso’s and longer legs (relative) the kids need different geometry to an equivalent height adult.
 In essence a shorter top-tube, so they can still reach and operate those controls without difficulty.
 Typical small adult frames have a top-tube that is too long, creating all sorts of reach and confidence issues.
-However, the current reliance on very short stems (compensating for a long the top-tube) isn’t the perfect solution (as it can create ’twitchy/nervous’ steering).
+However, the current reliance on very short stems for Road/CX bikes (compensating for a long the top-tube) isn’t the perfect solution (as it can create ’twitchy/nervous’ steering).
 But frames with genuinely short top-tubes, allow the use of longer stems for more balanced and predictable steering.
 The carefully designed, youth-specific HUP geometry achieves just that: shorter top-tubes, better fit, increased control.

 It’s also important to eliminate toe-overlap on youth cyclocross bikes in particular, so they can confidently negotiate technical sections of the course without the risk of their shoes clashing with the front tyre when steering.
 It’s a common issue with adult frames, but we’ve been very careful (especially on the smaller frame sizes) to remove that risk, so they can simply concentrate on the course.

 However, those very appealing 700c wheels can lead to a high stack height (height of the head-tube, over the front wheel) which isn’t necessarily that helpful for bike fit.
-Riders with short legs will have a very low saddle height (possible thanks to a 37cm seat tube) but a high stack will lead to a poor bike fit position (bars much higher than the saddle) creating the MTB style riding position - not ideal for road, track or cyclocross.
-With a combination of FSA headset, head-tube depth and fork rake, we’ve managed to lower the stack height on our HUP bikes, compared to the existing youth frames, which is great for improving rider position.
-That low-stack is consistent across all HUP frame sizes, as youth riders (thanks to their flexibility) tend to favour the ‘slammed’ position, just like the pro peloton does.
+Riders with short legs will have a very low saddle height (possible thanks to short seat tubes) but a high stack on a Road/CX bike will lead to a poor bike fit position (bars much higher than the saddle) creating the MTB style riding position - not ideal for road, track or cyclocross.
+With a combination of FSA headset, head-tube depth and fork rake, we’ve managed to lower the stack height on our HUP drop bar bikes, compared to the existing youth frames, which is great for improving rider position.
+That low-stack is a favourite with youth riders, they tend to favour the ‘slammed’ position, just like the pro peloton does.

 We also had firm opinions about where our frames should be produced.
 After building 100’s of race bikes from many brands over the years, we had certainly learnt where we didn’t want them made.
 As the home of high-end bike production for decades, Taiwan was our first choice and finding a factory that was already producing bikes for several well-known UK and US brands was very useful.
 Their experience and quality was instantly evident.
 All frames are hand fabricated and hand painted.
 Then all bikes/self-build bundles are hand-assembled in the UK, giving us the freedom to build to the riders requirements, using our own unique range of youth-specific bike components.